Last fact-checked: 9 May 2019

 Like the rest of Mexico, some areas are more accessible when using a wheelchair than others.
 There are always plenty of hotels that are wheelchair-friendly and many of our dentists offer hotel pick-ups to make things a little easier.

 Please get in touch to discuss your requirements – we can always find a way of getting you to see one of our dentists.

-In the state of San Luis Potosi there are other fascinating towns, including the Pueblos Magicos ‘Magical Towns’ of Real de Catorce and Xilitla.
+The state of San Luis Potosi is home to a handful of other fascinating towns, including the Pueblos Magicos ‘Magical Towns’ of Real de Catorce and Xilitla.
 Real, as it is often abbreviated to, has many of its own architectural gems – from the 19th century pink stone bullring which commands magnificent views of the surrounding valley to the Hidalgo Gardens in the heart of the town, with its trees, shops and restaurants.